siuyin/personal-assistant/README.md

 ### Scenario: Responds to an attention word, phrase, action or gesture
 Given I am an Assistant user
 And I want Assistant to pay special attention (example: to record an important fact)
-When I speak a custom word or phase (eg. greta-bee)  or make a predefined gesture or push a designated button
+When I speak a custom word or phase (eg. aqimbo)  or make a predefined gesture or push a designated button
 Then I should see Assistant give additional emphasis to the subsequent events.

 ### Scenario: Learns my activities